 Glyphosate Probably Carcinogenic

 The World Health Organization recently declared glyphosate in Roundup a “probable human carcinogen.”
-Glyphosate has been linked to non-Hodgkin’s lymphoma, multiple myeloma, and leukemia.
+Glyphosate has been linked to non-Hodgkin’s lymphoma (NHL), chronic lymphocytic leukemia (CLL), and other subsets of NHL.
 Monsanto faces Roundup Cancer Lawsuits as a result.

 Related story: Monsanto must face Roundup Cancer Lawsuit.